ALACRITY Center Grant

 Aim 4.
 To develop and examine the effectiveness of a collaborative engagement intervention that utilizes peer coaches to enhance service uptake into STAND among ELAC students.
 During Year 4, we will examine whether a peer led engagement intervention by telephone enhances initial service uptake in STAND.

-The Youth Mindful Awareness Program (YMAP):
+The Youth Mindful Awareness Program (YMAP)

-Aim: The goal of YMAP is to examine the efficacy of an app-based, promotorx-assisted mindfulness intervention to prevent internalizing disorders in youth with high trait negative affectivity (tNA) – as measured by ecological momentary assessment (EMA).
+Aim: The goal of YMAP is to examine the efficacy of an app-based, coach-assisted mindfulness intervention to prevent internalizing disorders in youth with high trait negative affectivity (tNA) – as measured by ecological momentary assessment (EMA).
 In collaboration with researchers at UCLA, Northwestern, and Vanderbilt, we intend to assess the feasibility, acceptability, and tolerability of this innovative approach to serving adolescents and their families.

 Aim: The primary aim of this pilot randomized controlled trial is to examine the effectiveness of an app-based mindfulness based intervention which emphasizes practices of kindness for underserved adolescents with anxiety and depressive disorders, using two formats: one which teaches mindfulness to the teen only and the other which includes both the teen and the parent.

 The Mindfulness For Us or Mind Us Project